-The course is linked to audit practice by means of case-studies.
+The course is linked to audit practice by means of case-studies, a workshop in collaboration with a large audit firm and/or a guest lecture.

 Doelstellingen van dit vak